vinhngo1907/mern-v-social-media/README.md

 * login to create and enjoy your posts
 * oauth2 with facebook, google and sms
 * search users by user name and full name
-* Comments, likes and share post
+* comments, likes and share post
+* likes and reply comment
 * realtime chat, phone call, video call
+* notifications for likes, comment,...

 ## Installation
 ### To run the app with Node.js and MongoDB